NasehR/VirtualKeyboards/README.md

 ## Command-Line Instructions
 * **Prerequisites:**
-    * Make sure you have java installed on your machine by calling 'javac --version' in your terminal.
+    * Make sure you have java installed on your machine by calling `javac --version` in your terminal.

 * **How to run:**
     * In your terminal `cd` to the main folder `src`.